RoxiPorime/onboarding-peviitor-ro/journey/my-journey-RoxanaPorime-RoxiPorime.md

 Hello!
 My name is Roxi, currently I am studying Electrical Engineering.
 I am willing to learn new things, so I want to start with manual testing and hopefully in the future I'll have more knowledge in this field.
 A search engine is a software that helps people to find informations on internet.
-Some exemples for search engines are: Google, Yahoo.
+Some examples for search engines are: Google, Yahoo.